dshanske/indieweb-post-kinds/readme.md

  * **Bookmark** - This is basically sharing/storing a link/bookmark.
  * **Quote** - Quoted Content
  * **RSVP** - A specific type of Reply regarding an event
  * **Check-In** - Identifying you are at a place.
-This would use the extended WordPress Geodata.
-It will require the Simple Location plugin to add location awareness to posts.
+There is currently only limited support for this.

 ### The Passive Kinds ###